Skip to content

 F-1 VISA RENEWAL

-If your visa has expired, you must renew your entry visa in order to re-enter the U.S. You are not able to renew your visa inside the U.S. Visas are issued at U.S. consulates, which are only outside the country.
+If your entry visa has expired, you must renew it in order to re-enter the U.S. You are not able to renew your entry visa inside the U.S. Visas are only issued at U.S. consulates, which are only outside the country.
 We do not recommend leaving specifically to renew your visa, unless you have another reason to travel, as you may remain legally in F-1 status with an expired visa.

 When you travel outside the U.S with an expired visa, you need to make plans and allow time for visa application and approval before your planned re-entry date.
-We generally recommend that you apply for your visa at the consulate nearest to your home residence.
+We generally recommend that you apply for your visa at the consulate nearest to your home residence, even for renewal.
 It may be possible to apply at a consulate in a different country, such as Canada or Mexico, but there are some risks with this.
 You need to prove ties to your home country during your visa application, and it is easier to do so when you apply at your local consulate.
-In addition, if your visa is denied, you must return to your local consulate to reapply again.
+In addition, if your visa is denied, you must return to your local consulate to reapply again

 VISA REVALIDATION